Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 ## Generating a sequence alignment and phylogenetic tree
 Placing a novel protein/gene into a phylogenetic tree can reveal insights into its evolutionary origins and possibly its function.
+Remember that the example query sequence [GenBank: PDVJ01000001.1](https://www.ncbi.nlm.nih.gov/nuccore/PDVJ01000001.1) came from a metagenome.
+A metagenome is basically a mixture of many individual genomes potentially from many different species.
+How do we know which species this sequence originated from?
+A phylogenetic analysis can help here ...

-Please see the following series of screenshots illustrating how to use BLAST to gather homologues of our query sequence, align them and generate a phylogenetic tree.
+Please see the following series of screenshots illustrating how to use BLAST to gather homologues (*i.e.* related sequences) of our query sequence, align them and generate a phylogenetic tree.

 Here is the BLASTP search form: